 Applications must focus on the use of ultrafast probes to characterize and understand spin, charge, energy, and phase dynamics in materials and chemical processes for energy-relevant materials and chemical systems.
 For materials sciences, applications must focus on studying excitations in quantum systems to gain a fundamental mechanistic understanding of how the various quantum particles or quasi-particles interact and flow through an excited system.
-Applications in chemical sciences must advance understanding of attosecond-to-femtosecond dynamics and electron-electron or electron-nuclear correlations in molecules.
+Applications in chemical sciences must advance understanding of attosecond-to-femtosecond dynamics and electron-electron or electron-nuclear correlations in molecules and electronic states involved in chemical conversions.